 - Device type: The operating system running on the device (Windows, Mac, or Linux).

-- Missing patches: The number of patches missing on the device.
+- Missing OS patches: The number of OS patches missing on the device.

 The following actions are available:

-Redirect to agent: Click the device name to open the Agent console in a new tab.
+- Go to Agent Console: Click the device name to open the Agent Console.

-- View available patches: Click the number pill in the Missing patches column to open the Patch management window for the device.
-From here, you can view and install available patches, and see previously installed patches.
+- View available OS patches: Click the number pill in the Missing OS patches column to open the Patch management window for the device.
+From here, you can install available patches, and see previously installed patches.
+For more info, see Patch management: install patches

-- See all devices: Click See all devices to go to the Patch management > Devices tab.
-Your current filters will be applied automatically.
+- See all devices: Click See all devices to go to the Patch management > Devices tab, where you can install the available patches on each device.

 Top missing OS patches